rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

 1. Select the onboarded device and navigate to the device details page.
 2. Under the config variables section:
-   * For preinstalled device: Set the value of the **runtime_preinstalled** variable to True.
+   * For preinstalled device: set the value of the **runtime_preinstalled** variable to True.
-   * For a ros based preinstalled runtime deployments: Set the value of the **ros_distro** variable to the value of the ros distro present in your device.
+   * For a ros-based preinstalled runtime deployment: set the value of the **ros_distro** variable to the value of the ros distro present in your device.
-   * For a docker device: Set the value of the **runtime_docker** variable to True.
+   * For a docker device: set the value of the **runtime_docker** variable to True.
 3. SSH into the device and run `sudo systemctl restart rapyuta-agent`.
-4. After a few mins, check the status on the device details page.
+You can check the status on the device details page.
-5. Once it completes, you should be able to do preinstalled deployments
+4. Once re-onboarded, you should be able to deploy the docker/preinstalled runtime-based packages.

-### Setting Up Your Device
+### Setting Up your Device

 Set up your device to connect it to the rapyuta.io platform.
-To set up your device, open the command terminal and run the previously copied device's token.
+To set up your device, open the command terminal and run the previously copied script.
 The token sets up the rapyuta.io device client on the device.
 {{%notice note%}}
 * Sometimes, you may need root permission to execute the token on the device.